SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 10 November 2023 - Enhancement - Provide a custom username and password when deploying a DaaS system

-From now on you will be able to provide your own username and password for your admin account when deploying a DaaS system.
+From now on, you will be able to provide your own username and password for your admin account when deploying a DaaS system.

-#### 9 November 2023 - Enhancement - Sharing with improved login system
+#### 9 November 2023 - Enhancement - Improved login system for sharing

-From now on when using live sharing, including the [Shares app](https://shares.dataminer.services), an improved login system will be used that should prevent login redirect loops that could be experienced before.
+The live sharing feature, including the [Shares app](https://shares.dataminer.services), now has an improved login system.
+This should prevent login redirect loops that could be experienced before.

-#### 9 November 2023 - Enhancement - Connecting to the dataminer.services with improved login system
+#### 9 November 2023 - Enhancement - Improved login system for connection to the dataminer.services

-From now on when connecting your DMS to dataminer.services an improved login system will be used that should prevent login redirect loops that could be experienced before.
+When a DMS is connected to dataminer.services, an improved login system will now be used.
+This should prevent login redirect loops that could be experienced before.

 #### 26 September 2023 - Fix - Remote Access automatic login now works with special characters in DataMiner account configuration [ID_37438]